google/bms-toolkit/README.md

 ## Quick Start

-1. Create a Google Cloud VM to act as a [control node](/docs/user-guide#control-node-requirements); it should be on a VPC that has SSH access to the database hosts.
+1. Create a Google Cloud VM to act as a [control node](/docs/user-guide#control-node-requirements); it should be on a VPC network that has SSH access to the database hosts.
 1. [Extract the toolkit code](/docs/user-guide#installing-the-toolkit) on the control node.
 1. Create a Cloud Storage bucket to host Oracle software images.
      ```bash